MD Law Group

 How long will it take to complete?

-Generally, a claim is completed within 6 months of lodgment to the insurer.
+Generally, a claim is completed within 6 months of lodgement to the fund.
 If your claim is more complex, it can take longer and will depend on your individual circumstances.
 Your lawyer should be giving you regular updates and keeping you in the loop.

 By understanding the above, you can better navigate the process and ensure you receive the support and compensation you deserve.
 Always remember, early legal advice can make a significant difference in the outcome of your claim.